 Membership dues comprise 40% of NEST’s annual income.
 NEST is a smart and frugal steward of your membership dues and donations.
 30% of NEST’s operating budget is for expenses such as rent and office supplies, with the remainder for staffing one full-time and two part-time employees.
 Thanks to the contributions of volunteers and interns, NEST is able to keep our staffing needs at a sustainable level.
 For more information, read our most recent Annual Report.

 Yes! $200 of your membership dues are tax-deductible.
 We include documentation information for your records in your membership welcome letter.

 Do you offer financial assistance for membership dues?

 Yes.
-NEST is in the initial phase of funding a NEST Benefits Program which will alleviate the financial strain on those who want to join NEST, but know that our membership dues could impact their ability to tend to their basic needs such as food, home, and health.
-During its initial phase, the NEST Benefits program will provide a $300 subsidy for up to 10 Full Access memberships.
-This program will be funded through a combination of membership dues – up to 10% of all dues go into the NEST Benefit program – individual donations, grant-writing to local organizations, and business sponsorships.
+The NEST Benefits Program offers subsidized memberships to alleviate the financial strain on those who want to join NEST, but know that our membership dues could impact their ability to tend to their basic needs such as food, home, and health.